A mushroom is the fruiting body of a fungus with a shaft and a cap above the ground.

 Packing:

-After completion of this operation, we have to twist the mouth part of the polyethylene bag and tie it with help of strings.
+- After completion of this operation, twist the mouth part of the polyethylene bag and tie it with the help of strings.

 Note:

-- Then after closing, makes small holes with the help of a pen, etc. to the polythene bag from where mushrooms growths will come out.
-Around 7 – 10 holes will be enough.
+- Then after closing, make small holes with the help of a pen, etc., in the polythene bag from where mushroom growths will come out.
+Around 7–10 holes will be enough.

 - Mostly mushrooms grow well in cool, dark, and moist places.

-- Place the bag in a dark place.
+- Hence, place the bag in a dark place.

-- Within seven days, the spores start sprouting; we can observe this by finding the whitish color growth inside the bag.
+- By seven days, the spores start sprouting, and this can be observed as a whitish-colored growth inside the bag.

-- After ten days, the germination of total spawn will occur.
+- After ten days, the whole span gets germinated.

-- Then bring out the mushrooms for a dark place and place them in a relatively lighter region of the house.
+- Then relocate the mushrooms from a dark place into a relatively lighter region of the house.

-- Then make holes every 3 – 4 inches apart on the bag from which growth of mushrooms will come out.
+- Make holes every 3–4 inches apart on the bag to facilitate the emergence of mushrooms from those pores.

 Watering:

-- Spray the water with the help of a watering can or hand sprayer daily to the growing mushrooms.
+- Water the mushrooms with the help of a hand sprayer or watering can frequently to maintain sufficient moisture.
+La

 Harvesting: